He was about to beat his wife. He was raging. And his tantrum was heating up.

 Whether it’s unleashing anger or just immaturity, that’s the worst thing to happen in any relationship.
 Because once you hurt them with your actions or your words, you can never get it back.
 Damage’s been done.

-Even if they love you and you know they will forgive, that doesn’t change history.
+Even if they love you and they will forgive, that doesn’t change history.
 Remember, forgiving is different from forgetting.

 Until you learn how to control your anger, you’ll always hurt yourself and the people around you.

-There are probably thousands of advice you can get on the Internet.
+There are probably hundreds of advice you can get on the Internet.
 You can try them yourself.
 But I’m speaking from experience.

-Learning from experience and the books I’ve read has made a huge difference on how I manage my anger.
-I’m forever grateful.
+Learning from experience and the books I’ve read has made a huge difference how I manage my anger.
 Now it’s time for me to share.

 But first, in order to manage anger, we have to acknowledge it when it arises and accept it as it is.
+This is the first step.
 Once we know it’s there, we can be more aware of ourselves — our thoughts and our actions.

 In “The Little Book of Contentment”, author Leo Babauta emphasizes the importance of self-awareness when dealing with our emotions.